spsforks/QB64-Wiki/_ROUND.md

 * Rounding is done to the closest even [INTEGER](INTEGER) value.
 The same as QBasic does with [\](\).

+## Example(s)
-*Example:* Displays how QB64 rounds to the closest even integer value.
+ Displays how QB64 rounds to the closest even integer value.

 ```vb